banorton/rankstuff/README.md

 Hosted on DigitalOcean with NGINX serving the frontend on port 80 and proxying API requests to the FastAPI backend on port 3000.

-See `design_doc.md` for detailed architecture and deployment configuration.

 ## License

 MIT